Philip M. Shafer

 Department of Languages, Literature, and Philosophy

 Ph.D., Children's/Young Adult Literature and Linguistics, Middle Tennessee State University (2016)

 M.A., English, Tennessee State University (2006)

-B.S., Liberal Studies (Concentrations: Music Composition and Psychology, minor in Sociology), Middle Tennessee State University (2004)
+B.S., Liberal Studies (Concentrations: Music Composition and Psychology, minors in English and Sociology), Middle Tennessee State University (2004)

 MIDI (Music Instrument Digital Interface) Certification in Sequencing and Digital Audio Recording (Concentrations: Film Score Composition, Popular Music Arrangement, Music Theory, Music Business), Columbia State Community College (2001)